caromontoyabran/Data-Viz-Projects/README.md

-# Tableau Online Projects
+# Data Viz Projects
->Tableau is a popular data visualization tool that helps users create interactive and informative visualizations from diverse datasets, fostering data-driven decision-making across industries.
-Very useful for the visualization step for data analysis.
+>What is Tableau?
+It is a popular data visualization software that helps professionals create interactive visualizations using a diverse selection of datasets.
+Often used for data science and data analysis.
->Purpose of this repo: I will attach my Tableau projects directly from my Tableau profile
 >
-[Netflix_Dashboard](https://public.tableau.com/views/Dashboard_netflix_16805651421600/Dashboard1?:language=es-ES&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link) -This is an interactive dashboard that analyzes data from Netflix T.V shows and movies, including factors such as rating, country and genre.
-So, why don't you go and look for your favorite movie/T.V show and check for it's rating?
-I dare you'll find something interesting at least so :)
+[Netflix_Dashboard](https://public.tableau.com/views/Dashboard_netflix_16805651421600/Dashboard1?:language=es-ES&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link) - As a "#Tudum" ❤🖤 fan, I created this project as an interactive dashboard that showcases stats data from T.V shows and movies all available on Netflix :) May this inspire your next movie marathon selection! 🎬 Feel free to let me any comments at my Tableau profile by clicking the link above 😁